Developer Guide

 Expected: Successful remark add message is shown in the status message.
 Timestamp in the status bar as well as the displayed list are updated. - Test case:

-remind 2
+remind 2orremark 2 r/

 Expected: Successful remark add message is shown in the status message.
 Timestamp in the status bar as well as the displayed list are updated. - Test case: